DrugLib.com — Drug Information Portal

 Blue skin discoloration, rash, spontaneous ecchymosis, alopecia, hypotension and cardiac conduction abnormalities.

-In surveys of almost 5,000 patients treated in open U.S. studies and in published reports of treatment with amiodarone HCl, the adverse reactions most frequently requiring discontinuation of drug included pulmonary infiltrates or fibrosis, paroxysmal ventricular tachycardia, congestive heart failure and elevation of liver enzymes.
+In surveys of almost 5,000 patients treated in open U.S. studies and in published reports of treatment with amiodarone HCl, the adverse reactions most frequently requiring discontinuation of amiodarone included pulmonary infiltrates or fibrosis, paroxysmal ventricular tachycardia, congestive heart failure and elevation of liver enzymes.
 Other symptoms causing discontinuations less often included visual disturbances, solar dermatitis, blue skin discoloration, hyperthyroidism and hypothyroidism.

-Possible Pacerone side effects / adverse reactions in 79 year old male
+Possible Pacerone side effects / adverse reactions in 76 year old male

-Reported by a consumer/non-health professional from United States on 2007-02-07
+Reported by a individual with unspecified qualification from United States on 2011-10-18

-Patient: 79 year old male
+Patient: 76 year old male weighing 118.8 kg (261.5 pounds)

-Adverse event resulted in: death, hospitalization
+Adverse event resulted in: life threatening event, hospitalization, disablity

 Suspect drug(s):